 Before dinner enjoy a traditional 'stick dance' performance by the Tharu tribe.

 In the morning take a canoe ride along the Rapti River on the park's boundary, which shelters a quarter of the world's remaining gharial population.
 This fish eating crocodile has long been hunted for the supposed aphrodisiac qualities of its snout.
-Later this morning, we also visit the elephant stable to be briefed on this friendly giant.
+Later this morning, we also visit a tribal village.

 The next morning we leave the lodge for a trip by dugout canoe on the Rapti River.
 This is an exciting trip with chances to view marsh mugger crocodiles and various birds that inhabit the riverbanks.

 There is some flexibility and activities may vary with the time of the year and known wildlife movements and locations.

 - Chitwan - Canoe safari, Bird Watching walk or Jeep safari